AshwinBhatkal/Ionic-Web-Scraper/README.md

 To run the file, navigate to project directory and type in the following command :

  	scrapy runspider scraper.py -o input_grakn_dataset_1.json

+Output will be in the following json file:

+	input_grakn_dataset_1.json

-Use the following link to format the json file :
+Use the following link to format the output json file :

 	https://www.freeformatter.com/json-formatter.html